- April 26, 2007 – September 3, 2007

 Theo Jansen, fascinated with technology and the process of biological evolution, developed a series of programmed worms that live, procreate, and die on the computer screen and later began to fashion his own creatures out of plastic PVC tubes, using computer programs to calculate optimal walking motions.
 Since then, Jansen’s animals (who he refers to as Strandbeest or “beach animals”) have evolved through several generations.
 Powered by the wind, the most complex of these animals can walk, flap their wings, discern obstacles in their paths and even hammer themselves into the sand in preparation of a storm.
 Ultimately, Jansen hopes to “release” his animals in herds where they can live out their own lives.
 The exhibition featured one of his majestic deceased animals plus a video of the creature in its natural habitat.

-The Believers is supported in part by the National Endowment for the Arts and the Mondriaan Stichting Foundation.
+The Believers was supported in part by the National Endowment for the Arts and the Mondriaan Stichting Foundation.

 Theo Jansen, Animaris Percipiere Primus, 2005